Looking for a KA2 Partner?

 E-course on How to Learn Foreign Languages Online

-The second product/intellectual output is an e-course designed to provide guidance as to how to use our compilation of OERs effectively.
-E-course provide 40 hours’ worth of lessons and is comprised of 2 modules:
+The second product/intellectual output is an e-course designed to guide as to how to use our compilation of OERs effectively.
+The E-course provides 40 hours’ worth of lessons and is comprised of 2 modules:

 With this e-course, learners will develop highly useful skills to be more self-sufficient at learning languages with available resources online.